Defense asks to delay murder trial in Iowa student’s slaying

 Rivera’s lawyers also say they would now like to depose several individuals recently added to the prosecution’s witness list, including Tibbetts‘ boyfriend at the time of her July 2018 disappearance.

 Rivera is charged with first-degree murder in the death of Tibbetts, who was 20 when she vanished while out for a run in her hometown of Brooklyn, Iowa.
-He faces life in prison if convicted at trial, which has been moved to Sioux City.
+He faces life in prison if convicted at trial, which will take place in Sioux City, Iowa.

-Investigators say that Rivera, a dairy farm employee, led them to Tibbetts’ body in a cornfield in August 2018 after an interrogation.
-They also say that Tibbetts’ blood was found in the trunk of Rivera’s car, which is seen on video driving near Tibbetts while she was running.
+Investigators say Rivera, a dairy farm employee, led them to Tibbetts‘ body in a cornfield in August 2018 after an interrogation.
+They also say Tibbetts‘ blood was found in the trunk of Rivera’s car, which is seen on video driving near Tibbetts while she was running.

 Prosecutors say there’s “no basis” for any delay in the trial.